Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 + <Link url="https://help.shopify.com/" removeUnderline>Orders</Link>
 ```

-## Remove the light prop from Tooltip
+## Removed the light prop from Tooltip

 With the new changes `Tooltip` it now defaults to a light background.
 The property can safely be removed.